Skip to main content

 • Participating in research and evaluation of the program

-What will fellows leave the program with?
+What will fellows take away from the program?

-• A $1,000 stipend and a materials stipend.
+• A $500 stipend and materials to use with your students.

 • Technical skill building through the exploration of topics such as:

-• Cardboard construction skills
+• Cardboard construction

 • Entry level/accessible woodworking